💼 Career Guide

 Robert Half / Kforce / Randstad

 Staffing agencies hire veterans with recruiting backgrounds for account manager and recruiter roles.
+Robert Half is the world's largest specialized staffing firm.
 Commission-based compensation can significantly boost earnings for top performers.
+Military recruiters (79R/8412) are especially valued.

 Commission Potential